William and Kate ‘stand with the president and people of Ukraine’

 The royal pair met the president and his wife, who were on a two-day visit, in the palace’s Throne Room.

+Commenting on the tweet, Joe Little, managing editor of Majesty Magazine, told the PA news agency: “An unusual move on the part of the Duke and Duchess of Cambridge – W & C to indicate their personal involvement – and a clear sign of how strongly they feel about the situation in Ukraine.

+“But they’re not the first royals to comment; the King and Queen of the Netherlands released a statement on Thursday.”

-Royal biographer Hugo Vickers told the PA news agency that he would describe the tweet as “more humanitarian than political”, adding: “I am sure it will be welcomed by the British public.”
+Royal biographer Hugo Vickers told PA that he would describe the tweet as “more humanitarian than political”, adding: “I am sure it will be welcomed by the British public.”

 On Thursday, the Duke and Duchess of Sussex also expressed their support for Ukraine.